determined-ai/determined/docs/tutorials/index.rst

  Tutorials
 ###########

-This section includes tutorials for learning the basics of how to work with Determined and how to port your existing code to the Determined environment:
+This section includes quickstarts and tutorials.
+Learning the basics of how to work with Determined and how to port your existing code to the Determined environment:

 +---------------------------------+--------------------------------------------------------------+